Chetan Anand (director)

-Chetan Anand (3 January 1921 – 6 July 1997) was a Bollywood film producer, screenwriter and director from India, whose first film, Neecha Nagar, was awarded the Grand Prix Prize (now Golden Palm) at the first ever Cannes Film Festival in 1946.
+Chetan Anand (3 January 1915 – 6 July 1997) was a Bollywood film producer, screenwriter and director from India, whose first film, Neecha Nagar, was awarded the Grand Prix Prize (now Golden Palm) at the first ever Cannes Film Festival in 1946.
 Later, he co-founded Navketan Films with his younger brother Dev Anand in 1949.

 Biography

 Early life

-Anand was born on 3 January 1921 in Lahore, British India, to a well-to-do advocate, Pishori Lal Anand.
+Anand was born on 3 January 1921 in Lahore, then India, to a well-to-do advocate, Pishori Lal Anand.
 He went to Gurukul Kangri Vishwavidyalaya to study Hindu scriptures and graduated in English from Government College Lahore.
+His classmates included Balraj Sahni and Khushwant Singh.
+In college, he started taking an active interest in theatre, also composing poetry and editing the Hindi college journal.
 He remained a member of Indian National Congress in the 1930s, subsequently worked for the BBC and taught at the Doon School in Dehradun for a while, before going to Bombay to sell a film script.